leesharkey/jekyll-now/_posts/2019-04-29-Systems_Neuroscience_for_AI_Cerebral_Cortex.md

 * Six principles for biologically based computational models of cortical cognition. ([O’Reilly, 1998](https://www.sciencedirect.com/science/article/pii/S1364661398012418)), which presents classic but lasting criticisms of the standard feedforward neural network with backpropagation as a model of cortical cognition.

 ## Where is each cortical function computed, or do we care?
-For our purposes{link}, it is not particularly enlightening to learn the anatomical name or location of the cortical area that computes a particular function or representation; that information may be useful for biologists, but tells us little with regard to how intelligence is organised.
+For [our purposes]({{ site.baseurl }}/Systems_Neuroscience_for_AI_Introduction/), it is not particularly enlightening to learn the anatomical name or location of the cortical area that computes a particular function or representation; that information may be useful for biologists, but tells us little with regard to how intelligence is organised.
 Nevertheless, it would be remiss not to discuss anything about the global organisation of the cortex.
 Given the complexity of the brain, it might be surprising that the relative locations of functional areas of cortex is fundamentally quite easy to predict, conditional on knowing the locations its most basic inputs and outputs.
 To understand this heuristic to cortical layout, we’ll first reformulate the problem.

 We start with a few assumptions:
 * Treat the computation network of the cortex as a directed cyclic graph where each computational unit (whether that be a cell, a ‘column’, a microcircuit, a large functional region, or other) is a node